2018 Commonwealth Games: Queen's baton relay

 The Queen's baton of the 2018 Commonwealth Games had a distinctive loop design and was made of macadamia wood and recycled plastic sourced from Gold Coast waterways.
 Its design was inspired by the Queensland's "vibrant spirit and indigenous heritage" and with sustainability.

-The design of the baton was unveiled on 20 November 2016 at a special ceremony in the Jupiter Gold Coast hotel.
+The design of the baton was unveiled on 20 November 2016 at a ceremony at the Jupiter Gold Coast hotel.
 The baton was designed by the Brisbane-based firm Designworks.
 At the 2018 Good Design Awards conducted by the Good Design Australia, the baton won the Best Product Sport and Lifestyle award.

 The Queen's baton relay was launched on Commonwealth Day, 13 March 2017, on the historic forecourt at Buckingham Palace in London, signalling the official countdown to the start of the Games.
 Accompanied by the Duke of Edinburgh and Prince Edward, Her Majesty Queen Elizabeth II heralded the start of the relay by placing her 'message to the Commonwealth and its athletes' into the distinctive loop-design Queen's Baton which then set off on its journey around the globe.

 The baton traveled for 388 days, spending time in every nation and territory of the Commonwealth.
 The Gold Coast 2018 Queen's Baton Relay was the longest in Commonwealth Games history.
 Covering 230,000 km over 388 days, the baton made its way through the six Commonwealth regions of Africa, the Americas, the Caribbean, Europe, Asia and Oceania.
 The baton landed on Australian soil in December 2017 and then spent 100 days travelling through Australia, finishing its journey at the opening ceremony on 4 April 2018, where the message was removed from the Baton and read aloud by Charles, Prince of Wales.

 Tourism Australia and QSuper sponsored the international and Australian segment of Queen's Baton Relay respectively, while Longines sponsored both the segments.